 Keep in mind that HOA/neighborhood rules may apply in some situations, so be sure to look into that to ensure your dumpster placement complies.

-The dumpster rental company can help determine the ideal location for the placement of the container.
+The dumpster rental company you hire can help determine the ideal location for the placement of the container.

-- Make sure the rental company has easy access to the drop-off site.
+- Make sure the rental company has easy access to the area they'll be placing the container.

-- Never have the container placed on soft ground, such as grassy areas.
+- Avoid having the container placed on soft ground, such as grassy areas.

-Following these simple tips will help ensure you follow your city’s dumpster placement regulations, minimize damage to your property, and speed up the drop-off and pick-up of the container.
+Following these simple tips will help ensure you follow your city’s dumpster placement regulations, minimize damage to your property, and speed up the time it takes to drop-off the container.